hknutzen/Netspoc/outline.markdown

     generate ACLs, as they can refer to subnets but not to IP ranges.

-* **Extracting (source zone, destination zone) pairs for path detection:**
- :  `group_path_rules`
-    For every normalized rule, source and destination zone are determined and stored.
+* **Grouping rules for path detection:** `group_path_rules` :  Path rules are now generated by grouping rules according to their source and destination zones.
+For every normalized rule, source and destination zone have been determined and stored.
 Rules with more than one source and/or destination zone are split to achieve pairs with exactly one source and destination zone.

-* **Identify subnet relations that may not be optimized at secondary routers:**
+* **Identify subnet relations that must not be optimized at secondary routers:**
     `find_subnets_in_nat_domain`
  :  Within topology declaration, routers can be defined to have
-    secondary as filter type.
+    `secondary` as filter type.
 Such routers perform general filtering for the supernets of a rules source or destination instead of filtering for specific host or network addresses.
 Specific filtering is has to be realized by surrounding routers then.
-To avoid cases, where filtering for supernets leads to unintended permits, networks in such constallations are identified and marked now.
+To avoid cases, where filtering for supernets leads to unintended permits, networks in such constallation are identified and marked now.

 * **Mark networks that require local filtering:** `mark_managed_local` :  Routers can be defined to filter locally.
 Then, traffic that